paweljakubas/j-random-matrices/chapters/basic-algebra.md

    NB.
 Indeed, column of R2 are linear combinations of columns of R1
 ```

+For more details and discussion for QR with column pivoting read [4, p.
+276].

 **Exercise 36**
 Implement function for QR with column pivoting using for example fold.